dselsam/certigrad/README.md

 2. Download Eigen (http://bitbucket.org/eigen/eigen/get/3.3.4.tar.bz2) and install it.
 3. Download this repository, and in the main directory execute `leanpkg --build`.

-Note: building Certigrad currently takes ~20 minutes and consumes ~16 GB of memory.
-We are still working on getting the memory usage down.
+Note: building Certigrad currently takes ~15 minutes and consumes ~7 GB of memory.

 ## Warning